yujie292022/F1-Tenth-Duke/Build.md

 ## Initial Condition
   However, the car was not in a runnable condition.
-1.Powerboard only has 1 output
+1. Powerboard only has 1 output
-2.TX2 USB ports didn't work
+2. TX2 USB ports didn't work
-3.TX2 was using Ubuntu 18.04 and using unknown password
+3. TX2 was using Ubuntu 18.04 and using unknown password
-4.Missing connector and adaptor for battery
+4. Missing connector and adaptor for battery
   We write this down to remind future project users if anything anything doesn't work exclude these, it could be something we didn't find out.

 ## Final Structure